Immigration 101 for Staff and Faculty

 Many dependent statuses (given to individuals who are accompanying the principal non-immigrant) are limited by age—most dependent children “age out” at 21 (e.g. J-2, H-4, etc.), and can no longer enjoy derivative status based on their parents’ status.
 This may affect college-aged students; they will be in one status through age 20, and need to change to another status that might have different requirements, before they turn 21.

 Check out the SEVP Handout: Non-immigrants: Who Can Study? (pdf) that lists visa types and if those in that status are eligible to study.
-Remember to refer students to the International Programs and Services Office (Clark 543 or 924-5920) if they have any questions!
+Remember to refer students to the International Student and Scholar Services Office (Clark 543 or 924-5920) if they have any questions!

 3. What is full-time enrollment for international students?